MicrosoftDocs/VBA-Docs/api/Access.WebBrowserControl.ReadyState.md

 ## Remarks

-When the Web Browser control does not contain a document, the value of this property is **acUninitialized**.
+When the web browser control does not contain a document, the value of this property is **acUninitialized**.
 Other values indicate the control state when it navigates to a new document.